 A higher debt-to-GDP ratio is likely to increase the interest rate on government debt, making it costlier for the government to service its debt than if the debt-to-GDP ratio were lower.
 Table 3 displays the effect of several alternative scenarios using different nominal (and real) interest rates than assumed in the base case on the size of reforms to close the fiscal gap as well as the effect of delaying closure of the fiscal gap.
-If reform is initiated in 2021, eliminating the fiscal gap requires that the 2021-2095 primary surplus increase by an average of 5.4 percent of GDP in the base case, 7.0 percent of GDP if the interest rate is 2.0 percentage points higher in every year, and 6.2 percent of GDP if the interest rate is 1.0 percentage point lower in every year and 3.8 percent of GDP if the interest rate is 2.0 percentage point lower in every year and 3.8 percent of GDP if the interest rate is 2.0 percentage point lower in every year and 3.8 percent of GDP if the interest rate is 2.0 percentage point lower in every year and 3.8 percent of GDP if the interest rate is 2.0 percentage point lower in every year and 3.8 percent of GDP if the interest rate is 2.0 percentage point lower in every year and 3.8 percent of GDP if the interest rate is 2.0 percentage point lower in every year and 3.8 percent of GDP if the interest rate is 2.0 percentage point from 2021 to 2031 requires that 2031-2095 primary surpluses be higher by an average of 0.9 percent of GDP in the base case, 2.2 percent of GDP if the interest rate is 2.0 percentage point higher in every year, and 1.5 percent of GDP if the interest rate is 1.0 percentage point higher in every year.
-The required increase in the 2031-2095 primary surplus is higher by an average of 0.6 percent of GDP if the interest rate is 1.0 percentage point higher in every year.
-The required increase in the 2031-2095 primary surplus is higher by an average of 0.6 percent of GDP if the interest rate is 1.0 percentage point higher in every year.
+If reform is initiated in 2022, eliminating the fiscal gap requires that the 2022-2096 primary surplus increase by an average of 6.2 percent of GDP in the base case, 7.8 percent of GDP if the interest rate is 2.0 percentage points higher in every year, and 7.1 percent of GDP if the interest rate is 1.0 percentage point lower in every year and 4.5 percent of GDP if the interest rate is 2.0 percentage point lower in every year and 4.5 percent of GDP if the interest rate is 2.0 percentage rapidly during the period of inaction.
+For example, the lower part of Table 3 shows that delaying reform initiation from 2022 to 2032 requires that 2032-2096 primary surpluses be higher by an average of 1.1 percent of GDP if the interest rate is 1.0 percentage point higher in every year.
+The requires that 2032-2096 primary surpluses be higher by an average of 1.1 percent of GDP if the interest rate is 1.0 percentage point higher in every year.
+The requires that 2032-2096 primary surpluses be higher by an average of 1.1 percent of GDP if the interest rate is 1.0 percentage point higher in every year.
+The required increase is 2.0 percentage points higher in every year, and 0.4 percent of GDP if the interest rate is 2.0 percentage point higher in every year.